the best way to learn Italian

 parli Italiano?

-For an authentic and immersive Italian learning experience, attending a language school in Italy is the ultimate choice.
 Total immersion courses not only provide you with the chance to learn the language in its native environment but also enable you to explore the rich culture and history of the country.

 However, keep in mind that moving to Italy for a language program is a significant commitment, both in terms of time and money.
 That being said, it could be a once-in-a-lifetime experience you’ll cherish forever.

-Before deciding on a language school, it’s essential to contact them and thoroughly vet each one to ensure they meet your expectations and requirements.
 While we do not directly endorse any specific schools, the ones we’re about to mention have earned a solid reputation and are excellent starting points for your research.
 Finding the right school for you is crucial to making the most of your Italian language learning adventure.

 • Scuola Leonardo da Vinci (Florence, Rome, Milan, Siena): Offers intensive courses, cultural activities, and accommodation options.